Luis Robert Preview, Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Robert leads Chicago with 122 hits, batting .266 this season with 64 extra-base hits.
+- Robert leads Chicago in total hits (123) this season while batting .265 with 65 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 54th in batting average, 94th in on-base percentage, and seventh in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 56th, his on-base percentage ranks 94th, and he is sixth in the league in slugging.

-- Robert has picked up a hit in 68.3% of his 120 games this season, with more than one hit in 25.8% of those games.
+- Robert has picked up a hit in 83 of 121 games this year, with multiple hits 31 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.